Posted on

 Microsoft Office for Mac

 Macs do not come with Microsoft Office applications installed however they can run all your favourite Microsoft Office apps; Word, Excel, Powerpoint and Outlook.
-You can download and install Microsoft 365 or the individual apps from the App Store or direct from Microsoft's website.
+You can download Microsoft Office 365 for Mac or the individual apps from the App Store or direct from Microsoft's website.

 Microsoft offers three versions of Office for home; two subscription versions and a one-off purchase.